 The added measures are now listed under Measures to Compare on Graph.

-Return to the graph and click Trend Line Comparison.
+Once the compared measures are established, return to the graph and choose Comparison / Trend Line Comparison.

-This adds the compared measures to the data graph.
+This adds all compared measures to the graph.
 Each set of data is color-coded according to the key below the graph.

 Note: Users with admin permission can change the default colors and line widths used in the trend line comparison graph.

-You can Hide Labels or Show Labels, and turn off one or more trendlines by toggling the visibility icons in the graph key.
+You can Hide Labels or Show Labels, and turn off one or more data sets by toggling the visibility icons in the graph key.

-To return to the non-compared graph, click Show Primary Chart.
+To return to the graph without comparison measures, choose Comparison / Show Primary Chart.

-For paid subscriptions, variables can also be added as comparative measures.
+For paid subscriptions, variables can also be added as comparated measures.

 In the Add Measure(s) To window, choose Comparee, and leave the Type filter blank.
 You can still filter by tags or title.Click Search, and choose one or variables to add.
 (As before, only variables with the matching frequency will be available for selection.)